HOME:

 accounting firm whose telephone number is purportedly "disconnected" is

-the same accounting firm that paid the Mayor sizeable "consulting fees"
+the same accounting firm that paid the Mayor sizable "consulting fees"

 during his campaign for this office. |